Mixed Breed Dogs

 About the Bullmatian

-The Bullmatian is a very large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Bullmatian is best matched with experienced owners.
+The Bullmatian is a cross between the English Bulldog and Dalmatian.
+The Bullmatian is a large mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Bullmatian is best matched with experienced owners.
 Typically standing 11 to 24 inches and weighing 41 to 65 pounds, this breed has a life expectancy of 8 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bullmatian brings a distinct combination of traits that sets it apart.
 The Bullmatian is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Bullmatian loves being close to its people and forms strong bonds with every member of the household.